 Canada’s Black Justice Strategy

-Canada’s Black Justice Strategy (the Strategy) is the federal government’s response to address anti-Black racism and systemic discrimination that has led to the overrepresentation of Black people in the criminal justice system, including as victims of crime.
-The Strategy will aim to help ensure that Black people have access to equal treatment and equal protection before the law in Canada.
+Establishing Canada’s Black Justice Strategy (the Strategy) is the federal government’s response to address anti-Black racism and systemic discrimination that has led to the overrepresentation of Black people in the criminal justice system, including as victims of crime.
+The Strategy aims to help ensure that Black people have access to equal treatment before and under the law in Canada.

 Legend